animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-To use Apache Geode as a backing implementation, a "*caching provider*" *in Spring’s Cache Abstraction*, simply add `GemfireCacheManager` to your configuration:
+To use Apache Geode as a backing implementation, a "*caching provider*" *in Spring's Cache Abstraction*, simply add `GemfireCacheManager` to your configuration:

 </div>